Entry-Level Doctorate in Occupational Therapy (OTD)

 All fieldwork education and doctoral capstone must be completed within 24 months of completion of academic coursework.

 We have received a number of emails/messages from our applicants and admitted students regarding the novel coronavirus (COVID-19) pandemic.
 We want you to know we are thinking about you during this time.
 The University of Texas Medical Branch, School of Health Professions wants to help support our future students impacted by the outbreak.

-Please continue to monitor this page for additional updates as they become available.
+Please continue to monitor the Occupational Therapy web page for additional updates as they become available.

-To see UTMB School of Health Professions latest announcements please feel free to visit our website at https://shp.utmb.edu/COVID/ for updates.
+To see UTMB School of Health Professions latest announcements please feel free to visit our SHP COVID-19 web page for updates.

 We will continue accepting student application materials for the Entry-Level Doctorate of Occupational Therapy (OTD) up to the official application deadline - October 15, 2020.